 In this paper, the search for the location of the nontrivial zeros of the Riemann Zeta function is implemented using an optimization approach, which also served as the basis for proving several scientific laws and theories.
-The properties of RZF and those of its nontrivial zeros enabled the formulation of the search for their location as a constrained optimization problem using the simple objective function of minimizing the saquared norm of RZF at some heitght $t=t^$ where it vanishes, under the constraint that nontrivial zeros are located to the left half of the critical line.
+The properties of RZF and those of its nontrivial zeros enabled the formulation of the search for their location as a constrained optimization problem using the simple objective function of minimizing the saquared norm of RZF at some heitght $t = t^$ where it vanishes, under the constraint that nontrivial zeros are located to the left half of the critical line.
+Zeros on the right side of the critical line are obtained by symmetry about this line.
 The Kuhn-Tucker necessary optimality conditions of the resulting constrained nonlinear programming problem proved that any nontrivial zero of RZF is necessarily located on the critical line, thus proving the conjecture stated in the Riemann Hypothesis.
 This result is also valid for functions that have the same properties as RZF.